Healthy Homes Assessment Horokiwi

 Horokiwi Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Horokiwi and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Horokiwi and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the conformance to any Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.
+• Property managers and landlords have to keep records of their the conformance to each Healthy Homes Standard that apply or will be in force during the tenancy of an apartment rental.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2024